 - Ear jackets or double-sided: Animals, food, flowers — what do you love?
 You can build polymer clay figurines inspired by your favorite things and turn them into self-expressive earrings using different components outlined later in this guide.

-- Studs: Studs make a pleasant, straightforward earring style.
+- Studs: Earring studs make a pleasant, straightforward earring style.
 They're a fantastic choice for casual wear or as a delicate accent to your going-out attire.
 They're easy to make, too, requiring only posts and backs.

 - Dangling: With a hook and a jump ring, you can design whimsical polymer clay dangling earrings, like leaf-shaped earrings, wings and more.